 How to Get Backlinks (without Being Annoying)

-As a regular contributor to several blogs, and the webmaster of my own (this one and UrbanCheapAss.com), I get requests from people trying to build backlinks at least once per day.
+As a regular contributor to several blogs, and the webmaster of my own (this one, UrbanCheapAss.com, and Tanks that Get Around), I get requests from people trying to build backlinks at least once per day.
 Sometimes these requests are compelling, and I grant them, and sometimes they’re so misguided that they go straight to the trash, without a reply.

 Answer the Question: What’s in it for Me?